 Fusion also has wonderful outdoor durability so it’s a great choice for a project like this.

-Stenciling the plant names
+Stenciling the plant labels

 The Garden Label stencils are designed with thick peek holes, so it’s easy to align each word along each strip!
 For example, here is Potatoes centered on the stake.